What are Urinary Stones?

 Inform your doctor if you are taking anti-coagulant or anti-platelets (blood thinning) medicine.
 You will be advised to stop these medications (including TCM) for a few days before the procedure to reduce the risks of bleeding.

-If there are evidences of infection in the urine, it will need to be treated first.
+If there is evidence of infection in the urine, it will need to be treated first.

 One to two days prior to the procedure, take your bowel prep medication to clear your bowels.
 This will help us to better visualise the stone for targeting during the procedure.